sendgrid/docs/source/User_Guide/Marketing_Campaigns/lists.md

 {% endanchor %}

 You can create a new segment with multiple conditions based on the information you have stored about your contacts.
-This includes email, first_name, last_name, and all of the custom fields you have created prior to making this segment.
+This includes email, first_name, last_name, and all of the custom fields you have created before making this segment.

 {% info %}
 You can create up to 400 segments.